h-tex/eleventy-plugin-citations/README.md

 ## Limitations

-### Essential things not yet implemented

-This plugin is a work in progress and not yet in usable form.

-Still to do before release:
-- **Formatting of references is not yet implemented.**
-- Currently only supports outputting numbers for citations (numbers are determined by the order of the citations in the text).
+### Citation syntax

+While you provide CSL files for the style, the plugin had to make certain assumptions to afford the templating flexibility it provides, since citeproc provides chunks of text or HTML, with no granularity for the different parts of the citation.

+Locators are currently not supported in the citation syntax.
+They are mostly parsed, but not output.

 ### Fundamental limitations